 Anders Bouwer received a PhD from the University of Amsterdam in 2006.
 In the course of this project he developed the VisiGarp software for inspecting qualitative simulation models in the GARP framework, as well as its successor, WiziGarp.
 His research interests focus on the use of Artificial Intelligence in education.

-Maxime Canelli is a 4th Year engineering student at Ecole Centrale de Nantes, France, and has joined the Music Computing Lab for the summer to work on the Haptic Bracelets and Rhythm Bracelets Projects.
+Maxime Canelli was a 4th Year engineering student at Ecole Centrale de Nantes, France, and joined the Music Computing Lab in 2012 for summer to work on the Haptic Bracelets and Rhythm Bracelets Projects.
+Maxime also joined the Stern Brocot Band while in the Music Computing Lab and played guitar for various microtonal performances and recordings.

 Dr Mat Dalgleish